bagilevi/redis-mutex/README.md

 end
 ```

-Note that you need to explicitly call the `unlock` method when you don't use `with_lock` and its block syntax.
+Note that you need to explicitly call the `unlock` method when you don't use `synchronize` and its block syntax.
 Also it is recommended to
 put the `unlock` method in the `ensure` clause.

 ```ruby